Dear Sharon Family,

 AM Drop Off/ PM Pickup

-AM Drop Off: car rider lane in the front of the school (one lane only).
+Car rider lane in the front of the school (one lane only).
 Please do not use the parking lot as a drop off area.
 For your child’s safety, students should be escorted to the crosswalk by an adult.
 Please refrain from parking in the handicapped parking spots for drop-off if you do not have a handicapped parking pass.
 Please do not pull out of the lane and go around the other traffic as it creates an unsafe environment.
-The second lane may be used ONLY by those parents who are dropping of students who participate in the Before School program or who have scheduled morning activities such as tutoring and music club.
+The second lane may be used ONLY by those parents who are dropping of students who participate in the Before School program or who have scheduled morning activities such as tutoring, yearbook and music club.

-Please insure that you have your car rider or flagpole walker sign with you every day as our duty personnel will change throughout the year and they may request to see the sign.
+Please ensure that you have your car rider or flagpole walker sign with you every day as our duty personnel will change throughout the year and they may request to see the sign.

 Please keep in mind that we have several parents who participate in the car rider line.
 The Walton County Sheriff’s Department has directed us to ask that you please wait until closer to 3:20 to begin lining up for car riders.
-This will allow our flag pole walker parents the opportunity to enter the parking lot and park prior to dismissal.
-This will also help us to keep traffic from backing up onto Sharon Church Road and Center Hill Church Road.
+We will again use the main road to “loop” traffic once the parking lot lines are full.
+We will have staff available the first few weeks to help establish the routine.
+Parents utilizing the flag pole pick up may enter the parking lot directly without looping.

 The following are considered excused absences: